volumio/volumio-plugins/plugins/audio_interface/brutefir3/readme.md

 ## NEW!

+New automatic clipping detection.
+Attenuation can be set automatcally.

 First experimental multi channel up to 2x4 !!! with hw detection capabilities of the DAC!

 The plugin provide an exclusive feature we called __VoBAF__ : Volume Based Adaptativ Filtering !
 Different filters may be applied depending on volume level.
 With that, it can apply filters such as adaptativ loudness.